ibm-cloud-docs/sap-netweaver-power/sap-power-config-workload.md

 ## Configuring AIX for SAP NetWeaver
 {: #config-aix}

-After successful deployment of an {{site.data.keyword.IBM}} {{site.data.keyword.powerSys_notm}} with AIX, make sure you follow the configuration steps in [SAP Note 323816 - AIX: User limit settings](https://launchpad.support.sap.com/#/notes/323816) and [SAP Note 1972803 - SAP on AIX: Recommendations](https://launchpad.support.sap.com/#/notes/1972803).
+After successful deployment of an {{site.data.keyword.IBM}} {{site.data.keyword.powerSys_notm}} with AIX, follow the configuration steps in [SAP Note 323816 - AIX: User limit settings](https://launchpad.support.sap.com/#/notes/323816) and [SAP Note 1972803 - SAP on AIX: Recommendations](https://launchpad.support.sap.com/#/notes/1972803).
+Also, make sure that you implement any specific configurations that might be required for the SAP products that you are planning to install.
+For more information, see the respective installation guides for these products.

 ## Next Steps
 {: #config-workload-next-steps}